ioccc-src/winner/next/guidelines.md

 the idea of spoilers.
 In other words, unless your submission does some kind of encryption (or something with encryption), you should not encrypt your remarks, say with rot13 or anything else, and it is also appreciated if your remarks have some education value.
-And although these are not required, they are a nice bonus.
+And although education value is not required, it is a nice bonus.
 </p>